stanford-crfm/helm/docs/custom_models.md

 helm-run --run-entries mmlu:subject=anatomy,model=meta/llama-2-7b --suite my_suite --max-eval-instances 5
 ```

+Notes:

+- You will need to add Together AI credentials to your credentials file e.g. add `togetherApiKey: your-api-key` to `./prod_env/credentials.conf`.
-Note: If `together_model` is omitted, the Together model with `model_name` (_not_ `name`) will be used by default.
+- If `together_model` is omitted, the Together model with `model_name` (_not_ `name`) will be used by default.

-Note: This model may not be currently available on Together AI.
+- This above `together_model` (`togethercomputer/llama-2-7b`) may not be currently available on Together AI.
 Consult [Together AI's Inference Models documentation](https://docs.together.ai/docs/inference-models) for a list of currently available models and corresponding model strings.